dongle-the-gadget/W11ISOPatcher/README.md

 Requires .NET 6 Preview Windows Desktop SDK and Visual Studio 2019 Preview or Visual Studio 2022 Preview.

 ### ISO
-This program currently only works for x64 machines.
+This program currently only works for x64 ISOs.
 I might add ARM64 support (but to be honest, pretty much all ARM64 devices meet system requirements).

 ## Usage
 You will need: